 This manual is designed to provide a guide for parliamentary procedure at meetings of city councils, commissions and boards of directors.
 The rules are few and simple because a council meeting is no place for complex parliamentary procedure.
-Complex and sophisticated rules of parliamentary procedure would serve only to slow up and complicate the processes of a council meeting, and moderators are well advised to make every effort to keep their rulings simple.
+Complex and sophisticated rules of parliamentary procedure would serve only to hamper and complicate the processes of a council meeting, and moderators are well advised to make every effort to keep their rulings simple.

 In recent years cities and towns have been called upon to increase the scope of their activities and their services.
-This means that the business of municipal government, the issues facing council meetings, and the decisions the citizen will be called upon to make in council meetings will be more complicated and more technical.
-Simple rules of council meeting procedure then become mandatory in order to keep the council meeting business orderly and understandable.
+This means that the business of municipal government, the issues facing council meetings and the decisions the governing body will be called upon to make in council meetings will be more complicated and more technical.
+Simple procedural rules then become mandatory in order to keep the council meeting business orderly and understandable.